 We all know at least one self-help addict.
 I’m not necessarily talking about someone who’s dipped into a self-help guide and taken something specific from it.
-I’m talking about the people who are always reading books that talk about their truth, validating a new, more positive way of living, and telling anyone that will listen about the power of positive thinking, all the while talking about how much their life has changed thanks to whatever book is flavour of the month.
+I’m talking about the people who are always reading books that talk about their truth, validating a new, more positive way of living, and telling anyone that will listen about the power of positive thinking – all the while talking about how much their life has changed thanks to whatever book is flavour of the month.

 But have you ever noticed that those same people tend to remain frozen at the same points in their lives?
 The books don’t often do much for them; afterwards, whether they’ve finished the entire thing or stopped reading after Chapter Three, their talk might have changed – they’re inspired and transformed and enlightened and whatever other buzzwords are the fleeting excitement of the moment, but when you start peeling back the layers, nothing much has actually changed.

 Don’t get me wrong, if you carefully study their social media profiles, everything might seem perfect.
 The colour filters on their photos, their inspirational statuses, and the relentlessly positive memes that get shared about a hundred times a day; everything will look absolutely glowing.
 They’re engaged, they’re switched on, they’re totally living in the moment and planning for the future simultaneously (which is rather impressive), and most certainly not buried in their mobile phone and laptop for a significant amount of the day in order to actually share all this relentlessly – sickeningly awful – positive stuff.
-I share a fair amount on my social media, but I don’t pretend to be anything other than a fairly average human being with a vague talent for posting things that either help Brand Munson or because I find them funny.
+I share a fair amount on my social media, but I don’t pretend to be anything other than a fairly average human being with a vague talent for posting things that either help Brand Munson or because I find them funny / interesting / outrageous.

 But are they actually moving forward in life?
 Are their relationships improving?
 Are they making more money?
 Are they putting more into the world than they’re taking out of it?
 Probably not.
 They’re too busy caught in the vicious circle of problems the world of self-help has told them they’ve got.

-Let me be more specific; self-help in this context doesn’t mean psychology or philosophy books, although they could be classed as self-help – but in a deeper, more meaningful approach that aims to ask questions and make you just think for yourself.
+Let me be more specific; self-help in this context doesn’t mean psychology or philosophy books, although they could be classed as such – but in a deeper, more meaningful approach that aims to ask questions and make you just think for yourself.
 Psychology and philosophy, while expanding your island of knowledge, also make you painfully aware of your ocean of ignorance.
 Talking about self-help in this context refers to the toxic “new age” genre that promises to pull back the veil on your innermost problems and provide the fix overnight.
 The kind of book that tells you you’ve got a problem and the only way to solve this problem is by buying this very book, and probably several others by the same writer / publisher, as well as many other sundry items – whatever Gwyneth Paltrow is currently selling through Gloop, for example.

 So what should you do instead of reading self-help books?
 If you’ve got genuine problems, then see a professional.
 The world would be a better place if more of us were willing to see a psychiatrist or therapist.
 That should be the first move, not trying to solve a problem with a ton of books that forms an industry which has recognised that one of the primary motivating factors for people is pain.
 The industry uses that pain to peddle their wares.